Filing Bankruptcy in Montana

 In Montana, the homestead exemption allows debtors to exempt up to $250,000 in real property or a mobile home.
 You must occupy the property and must record a homestead declaration.
 Montana also allows bankruptcy filers to exempt up to $2,500 of a motor vehicle, various personal property items to a total of $4,500, health aids, certain wages, and some public benefits and pensions, among other things.
 Here’s a list of Montana exemptions.

 When you file for bankruptcy, you must compare your income to the median income for a household of your size in Montana.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median Montana income for a one-person household is just under $38,500; these figures change periodically.
+Currently, the median Montana income for a one-person household is about $42,000; these figures change periodically.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here a list of agencies approved to provide this course in Montana.

 Getting Help From a Bankruptcy Lawyer

 If you're considering bankruptcy, you may want to talk to an experienced Montana bankruptcy lawyer.